 I worry I’ve been a bad parent.
 Is a mother’s love for her children enough to look past the ways in which I messed up?

 There is no absolute good or bad way of bringing up children.
-Nature allows for an allowance, an allowance of certain mistakes, some wrong choices, a few bad decisions.
-It’s human, it’s natural.
-If you did what you thought was good at the time, and it didn’t work out well, take it easy, it was an honest mistake.
+Nature allows for an allowance, allowance of certain mistakes, some wrong choices, and a few bad decisions.
+It’s human; it’s natural.
+If you did what you thought was good at the time, and it didn’t work out well, take it easy; it was an honest mistake.
 Forgive yourself.

 Read more here.